 If there’s one thing I know about Joanna, it’s that the woman likes her some pom poms (editor’s note: guilty).
 And who can blame her?
 They’re festive, easy to make, completely customizable and just downright pretty.

 That’s why I wasn’t a bit surprised when she asked me to help incorporate these puffy little balls of yarn into her holiday decor this season.
-I took my inspiration from some beautiful fiber art I saw on my trip to Sayulita this summer (and Joanna is actually there now, so we can all be super jealous), and got to work making a modern rainbow’s worth of festive poms.
+I took my inspiration from some beautiful fiber art I saw on my trip to Sayulita this summer (don’t miss Joanna’s travel guide to Sayulita, too!), and got to work making a modern rainbow’s worth of festive poms.
 Keep reading to learn how to make this festive pom pom garland DIY!

 - pom pom yarn, in a variety of colors (I made two pom poms each of nine different colors)